 Investigating truck accidents that involve grave injury, property damage, and death can be expensive –and you shouldn’t have to worry about that.
 We will bear the cost of filing a lawsuit for you so you can focus on healing and going forward with your life.

 Isaacs & Isaacs truck accident lawyers have been fighting for victims of truck accidents for decades.
-We have recovered over $900 million dollars for our clients across the country.
+We have recovered over $1 billion dollars for our clients across the country.

 We will represent you on a contingency fee basis–we don’t get paid until and unless we get you your money.
 We have a 99% success rate in obtaining fair settlements or jury awards for our clients nationwide.